Stress Relief: How Does Stress Affect the Body?

 1. Nervous System

-Stress activates the fight-or-flight response.
-When this becomes chronic, the body struggles to switch back into rest mode, affecting mood, sleep, and mental clarity.
+When this becomes chronic, the body may struggle to switch back into rest mode, affecting mood, sleep, and mental clarity.

 2. Endocrine System

 The adrenal glands produce cortisol and other hormones.
-Continual stress can place pressure on these glands, altering natural hormonal rhythms.

 3. Digestive System